rrajkowski/Angular-Sort-Filter-Demo/README.md

 Angular-Sort-Filter-Demo
 ========================

-## Simple Angular Demo of filter by last name and table sort for all columns.
+## Simple AngularJS Demo
+ * Use of filter directive and table sort for all columns.
-# JSON data comes from test-data.json via $http.get
+* JSON data comes from test-data.json via $http.get

-## Prerequisites USED
+## Frameworks USED
 * Jquery
 * AngularJS
 * Bootstrap